All-Origin/user-service/docs/overview.md

 ## ✅ Summary

-The `User Service` is the **foundational block** of Brainz that enables everything from AI matching, gamification progress, and personalized LLM behavior.
+The `User Service` is the **foundational block** of Junior that enables everything from AI matching, gamification progress, and personalized LLM behavior.
 It’s secure, fast, DTO-driven, and future-ready for elastic/vector intelligence.

 ---